Mobelux/Watcher/README.md

 Clone this repo and build the executable:

 ```
-swift build -c release directory-watcher
+swift build -c release watcher
 ```

-Copy the resulting binary at `.build/release/directory-watcher` to a location where it can be executed like `/usr/local/bin`
+Copy the resulting binary at `.build/release/watcher` to a location where it can be executed like `/usr/local/bin`

 ## 🎛️ Configuration